-Speaking Saturday in Kinshasa -- the capital of the Democratic Republic of Congo -- Kerry said it is important that Russia withdraw support for the separatists, who have seized a number of government buildings in eastern Ukraine.
+Speaking Saturday in Kinshasa -- the capital of the Democratic Republic of Congo -- Kerry said it is important that Russia withdraw support for the separatists who have seized a number of government buildings in eastern Ukraine.

-Kerry made his comments after speaking by phone with Russian Foreign Minister Sergei Lavrov.
+Kerry made the comments after speaking by phone with Russian Foreign Minister Sergei Lavrov.
 The Russian foreign ministry says Lavrov told Kerry Saturday the U.S. should use its influence to make Ukraine's government stop its military operations in the country's southeast.

-Pro-Russian gunmen have seized control of a number of key facilities in eastern Ukraine.
+Pro-Russian gunmen have seized control a number of key facilities in eastern Ukraine.
 They have declared a May 11 referendum on whether to secede from Ukraine and join Russia.

 In another development Saturday, the interim government declared at least two days of mourning in the port city of Odessa where clashes Friday between pro-Russian separatists and supporters of the central government in Kyiv resulted in at least 42 deaths.